OBOAcademy/obook/docs/lesson/pull-requests.md

 10. Save as (nothing should have changed in the diff).
 11. Check the diff in GitHub online.

+Watch a [video example](https://drive.google.com/file/d/1DqYiXEdkLCVji55FmFlA9sPmfLouEqrj/view?usp=sharing) of fixing a conflict in the Mondo ontology file.

 Some examples of conflicts that Nicole fixed in Mondo are below:

 <img width="1025" alt="image" src="https://user-images.githubusercontent.com/6722114/179615230-e6a21d27-ce42-41d0-840d-8abd80ccd866.png">